We weave together the people, businesses and local communities that are building it.

 Malik Yakini fosters food justice and food sovereignty in Detroit's African American Community.

-The Social Enterprise Fund invests in launching and expanding social enterprises in Edmonton.
+The Social Enterprise Fund, represented by Jane Bisbee, invests in launching and expanding social enterprises in Edmonton.

-Lincoln Community Foundation is partnering with the city of Lincoln to create a mixed-use high-rise building in a low-income community.
+Lincoln Community Foundation, represented by Barbara Bartle, is partnering with the city of Lincoln to create a mixed-use high-rise building in a low-income community.

-Rhode Island Foundation is working on intentional impact investing and strategy.
+Rhode Island Foundation, represented by Jessica David, is working on intentional impact investing and strategy.

 Mary Stranahan focuses on triple bottom line investments, leadership, rural economic development, and environmental policy issues.